 Price is vital in products competing with each other on retail shelves, but delivery and reliability might be much more important for materials used by manufacturers in volume, for which a shortage can affect an entire production line.

 In the restaurant business, for example, competition might depend on reputation and trends in one part of the market, and on location and parking in another.

-In many professional service practices the nature of competition depends on word of mouth, because advertising is not completely accepted.
+In many professional service practices, the nature of competition depends on word of mouth, because advertising is not completely accepted.
 Is there price competition between accountants, doctors, and lawyers?
+How powerful are the insurance decisions in medicine, like in or out of network?
 How do people choose travel agencies or florists for weddings?
 Why does someone hire one landscape architect over another?
 Why choose Starbucks, a national brand, over the local coffee house?
 All of this is the nature of competition.

 The key to your specific industry analysis is a collection of decisions and educated guesses you’ll probably have to make for yourself.
 There are few pat answers.
 Maybe it’s easy parking, a great location, great reviews on Amazon or Yelp, or recommendations on social media.
 You can’t necessarily look this up.
 It’s the kind of educated guessing that makes some businesses more successful than others.